poshaughnessy/es6-react-jspm-starter-template/README.md

 # ES6 + React + JSPM Starter Template

-This is a little starting template for an ES6 project using:
+This is a little starting template for an ES6 (a.k.a.
+EcmaScript 2015) project using:

  * React
  * Babel